 Introduction to Microsoft Exchange Server 2019

-Exchange Server 2019 is an on-premises version of Exchange that supports hybrid deployments with Office 365 tenants.
-A headline enhancement is support for Windows Server 2019 Core, which minimizes the surface area exposed to attack and reduces the number of components to manage.
-The Mailbox and Edge Transport server roles as well as management tools for Exchange Server 2019 require Windows Server 2019 Standard or Datacenter, so migration can require a serious modernization effort.
-Improvements over Exchange Server 2016 include tighter security, higher performance, and a variety of new or enhanced email client features.
+Exchange Server 2019 is an on-premises version of Exchange that supports hybrid deployments with Office 365 Exchange Online.
+A headline enhancement is support for Windows Server 2019 Core, which minimizes the surface area exposed to malware attack and eliminates unneeded services that waste resources.
+Improvements over Exchange Server 2016 include enhanced security and compliance, higher performance and scale, and a variety of new email client features.

-Progent's Microsoft-certified consultants can assist you with any facet of your migrating to Exchange 2019 from Exchange Server 2016 or from legacy versions of Exchange Server.
-Progent offers online and onsite expertise for solution design; building test lab environments; deploying high availability technology including hardware load balancing (HLB) and high availability (HA) DAG groups for transparent failover; reviewing server and CAL licensing compliance; configuring hosts systems based on Windows Server 2019; setting up Windows Hyper-V virtualization; and calculating storage requirements for VMs, databases and logs.
-Progent's Exchange consultants are available to provider on-demand support to help you resolve occasional technical roadblocks or Progent can deliver end-to-end project management or co-management services to make sure your Exchange Server 2019 migration is carried out on schedule and within budget.
+Progent's Microsoft-certified consultants can assist you with any facet of your migration to Exchange 2019 from Exchange Server 2016, Exchange 2013, or from legacy versions of Exchange Server.
+Progent offers online and onsite expertise for solution design; implementing hybrid architectures; building test lab environments; deploying high availability technology including hardware load balancing (HLB) and high availability (HA) DAG groups; reviewing server and CAL licensing compliance; configuring hosts systems based on Windows Server 2019; setting up Windows Hyper-V virtualization; updating your voicemail services; and calculating storage requirements for VMs, databases and logs.
+Progent's Exchange consultants are available to provide on-demand support to help you resolve an occasional technical impasse or Progent can deliver end-to-end project management or co-management services to make sure your Exchange Server 2019 migration is carried out on schedule and within budget.

 Exchange Server 2019 Architecture

-Exchange Server 2019's architecture is based on the streamlined design introduced by Exchange Server 2016.
-This approach consolidates transport services, mailbox databases, client access services, and Unified Messaging services in the Mailbox server.
+Exchange Server 2019 is built on the streamlined architecture introduced by Exchange Server 2016.
+This design consolidates transport services, mailbox databases, and client access services in the Mailbox server.
 This dramatically simplifies migration, deployment, scale, administration, and troubleshooting.
 The optional Edge Transport Server role includes filtering agents that allow your perimeter network to manage Internet-facing mail flow and protect against data leakage, spam and viruses.

-Exchange Server 2019's architecture is more secure and simpler to manage than legacy versions
+Exchange 2019's architecture is simpler to manage than legacy versions

 Exchange 2019 Mailbox and Edge Transport servers and management tools require Standard or Datacenter versions of Windows Server 2019.
 To manage these servers from a Windows client requires a current 64-bit versions of Windows 10.
 (Exchange 2016 can be run on Windows Server 2012 R2 and managed with Windows 8.1 or later.)
 Progent can provide online or onsite Windows Server 2019 consulting and Windows 10 integration expertise to help you modernize your messaging environment.

 Security and Performance Improvements in Exchange Server 2019